chengjc2019/DIMA/README.md

 ## Citation

-If you use this toolbox or benchmark in your research, please cite this project.
+If you make use of our repository in your research, please cite this project.

 ```bibtex
 @inproceedings{